undless/gatling.io-doc/content/tutorials/quickstart/index.md

 ## Setup your scenario

 The first step is to name your simulation in the **Simulation name** field.

 Next, Setting up a scenario requires defining the user request(s) and any pauses between the user request(s).
-For this tutorial, we use the Gatling sample website https://computer-database.gatling.io to demonstrate load testing with the no-code generator.
-To set up the scenario, click the {{< icon link >}} icon to the right of the **Request URLs** field.
+For this tutorial, we use the backend APIs for the **[Gatling sample e-commerce website](https://ecomm.gatling.io)** to demonstrate load testing with the no-code generator.
+We encourage you to experiment with the platform and monitor the network tab to get familiar with its available actions.
+The base URL for our API tests is **`https://api-ecomm.gatling.io`**.
+Next, to set up the scenario, click the {{< icon link >}} icon to the right of the **Request URLs** field.

-For this example, we are using a `GET` request, but notice that the dropdown menu allows you to pick among all of the common HTTP verbs.
+For this example, we are using a `GET` request to `https://api-ecomm.gatling.io/products`, but notice that the dropdown menu allows you to pick among all of the common HTTP verbs.

 {{< img src="setup-scenario.png" alt="An example of the scenario description" >}}